Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-1.0.0/workflow-client-server-secure.md

 ---
-id: jobs
+id: secure-connection
-title: Create jobified client and server
+title: Create secure client and server
 ---
 The unity transport protocol can be configure to encrypt the connection between the server and the client while ensuring the server's/client's authenticity.
 This secure connection relies on UnityTLS and is available with the following editor versions: